Story of Ted Weisgal and Leisure Learning Unlimited

 The door opened and I walked through it.

-Disco was just getting starting when I met Donna, yet it would soon
+Disco was just getting starting when I met Deborah, yet it would soon

 bring me countless new students.
 My Class Factory students would